Taxation of international executives

 A Unified Real Estate Ownership Tax (UREOT) is imposed on individuals and legal entities irrespective of their citizenship as follows.

 UREOT consists of a main tax and a supplementary tax.
-The main tax on buildings ranges from EUR2 to EUR13 per square meter, depending on their location/tax zone, multiplied by certain coefficients that vary depending on elements characterizing each property, such as its surface, building’s age, etc.
+The main tax on buildings ranges from EUR2 to EUR13 per square meter, depending on their location/tax zone, and it is multiplied by certain coefficients that vary depending on elements characterizing each property, such as its surface, building’s age, etc.

-The main tax for plots of land located within city limits or zoned areas ranges from EUR0.0037 to EUR11.2500 per square meter, depending on their location/tax zone.
+The main tax for plots of land located outside city limits or zoned areas ranges from EUR0.0037 to EUR11.2500 per square meter, depending on their location/tax zone.

-The supplementary tax is imposed on all real estate owned by legal entities at the rate of 5.5 per mille unless the property is used for own business purposes, in which case the rate reduces to 1 per mille.
-Specific categories of non-profit entities’ supplementary tax depending on the clause amounts to 3.5 per mille
+The supplementary tax is imposed on all real estate owned by legal entities at the rate of 5.5‰ unless the property is used for own business purposes, in which case the rate reduces to 1 ‰.
+Specific categories of non-profit organizations/entities are burdened with supplementary tax calculated at 3.5‰ on the total value of their entire real property holdings.

 The supplementary tax is imposed on individuals owning real estate exceeding EUR250,000 in total (calculated on values resembling the objective tax value) and is calculated at rates ranging from 0.15 percent up to 1.15 percent on such values.

 Are there sales and/or value-added taxes in Greece?